danaikorre/dsmanufacturing.github.io/course_content_2021/assessment.md

       <li>Update your challenge brief to reflect your choices.</li>
      </ol>
      <br/>
-      Submit a copy of your updated brief and your annotated matrix, along with a copy of your review, to <!-- a href="https://bit.ly/submission_reflection_exercises_2021" -->Learn<!-- /a -->.
+      Submit a copy of your updated brief and your annotated matrix, along with a copy of your review, to <!-- a href="https://bit.ly/submission_reflection_exercises_2021" -->Learn<!-- /a --> (link available from 12:00 on 29th May).
     </td>
   </tr><tr style = "vertical-align:top;font: italic bold">
     <td colspan = "2"> </td>